MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

 > **Note**: In this exercise, you'll use a standalone **Computer Vision** resource.
 You can also use Azure AI Vision services in an *Azure AI Services* multi-service resource, either directly or in an *Azure AI Foundry* project.

 1. Open the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`, and sign in using your Azure credentials.
+Close any welcome messages or tips that are displayed.
 1. Select **Create a resource**.
 1. In the search bar, search for *Computer Vision*, select **Computer Vision**, and create the resource with the following settings:
     - **Subscription**: *Your Azure subscription*